-Holger; 42 years

-Energy consultant and climate expert.
+Holger; 42 years Energy consultant and climate expert.

-Urgent steps had to be taken to mitigate the consequences of climate change, such as protection against the increasing heat and heavy rains.
+Urgent steps had to be taken to mitigate the consequences of climate change, such as protection against the increasing heat and Significantly more Co2 had to be sequestered heavy rains.
 Significantly more Co2 had to be sequestered, and emissions in the community rapidly reduced.
 As it seemed, however, the hands of the city administration were tied at the time.